A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 - use a timer to delay the respawning

 - to reference a node in your code just drag it and hold control while releasing

+- use timer "timeout" function to do smth once the time is up